Which layer of the epidermis receives the highest levels of oxyge... | Channels for Pearson+

 1

-Recognize that the epidermis is avascular: This means it does not contain blood vessels.
-Oxygen and nutrients must diffuse from the blood supply in the dermis, which lies beneath the epidermis.
+Recognize that the epidermis is avascular: This means it does not have its own blood supply.
+Oxygen and nutrients must diffuse from the blood vessels located in the dermis, which lies beneath the epidermis.

 Watch next

-Master Introduction to the Integumentary System with a bite sized video explanation from Bruce BryanStart learning
+Master Introduction to Layers of the Epidermis with a bite sized video explanation from Bruce BryanStart learning

 Related Videos